 - Modern Warfare 3 has one assault rifle where the usual rule for empty reloads isn't quite followed.
 While a reload from empty does take slightly longer than a mid-mag reload, the added length is just from the player character smacking the new mag a second time after inserting it - he never touches any charging handle.

 - In Half-Life, this is Handwaved as a function of the HEV suit.
-It's also guilty of the "reload more visible rounds than you have" bit with the revolver, but not the shotgun - it actually reloads faster if you have shells already loaded, and its reload cycle can be interrupted between shells (both essential anti-zombie features).
+It's also guilty of the "reload more visible rounds than you have" bit with the revolver, but not the shotgun - it actually reloads to full faster if you have shells already loaded, and its reload cycle can be interrupted between shells (both essential anti-zombie features).

 - Like in the original Half-Life above, in L4D2 the pistols' slides only locks back when empty.
 However, should a dual-wielding player reload with one bullet left in the left-hand gun, its slide will magically retract during the animation.
 In addition, when dual-wielding pistols, both magazines will be removed and replaced when reloading even if only one of the guns was fired.